DataDog/integrations-extras/purefa/README.md

 ### Installation

 1. [Download and launch the Datadog Agent][9].
 2. Manually install the Pure FlashArray integration.
-See [Use Community Integrations][10] for more details based on the environment.
+See [Use Community Integrations][10] for more details based on your environment.

 #### Host